Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: LISA data modeling and analysis in SGWBinner

 \subsection{Mock data analysis with the \texttt{SGWBinner} code}

 In this section, we summarize the data analysis scheme implemented in the \texttt{SGWBinner} code, for more details see~\cite{Flauger:2020qyi}.
 Let us start with the data generation.
 As described in Refs.~\cite{Caprini:2019pxz,Flauger:2020qyi}, given the total observation time $T_{\rm Tot}$ and duty cycle $\mathcal{D}_c$ of the experiment the code computes the effective observation time $T_{\rm Obs} = \mathcal{D}_c \times T_{\rm Tot}$ and generates data in the frequency domain for a given number of segments $N_d$ with duration $\tau = T_{\rm Obs} / N_d$.
-That is, $N_d$ Gaussian realizations for the signal, noise, and foregrounds are generated at each frequency bin $f_k$ (the frequency band is assumed to cover the whole LISA band $[3\times10^{-5},0.5]$Hz with spacing $\Delta f = 1/\tau$), with zero mean and variances defined by their respective power spectral densities.
-The data $\tilde{d}^s_i(f_k)$, where $s$ indexes segments, are redefined into a new set $\bar{D}_{ij}^k \equiv \sum_{s=1}^{N_d} d_i^s(f_k)d_j^{s*}(f_k)/N_d$ by averaging over time segments.
+That is, given the stationarity of our model, $N_d$ Gaussian realizations for the signal, noise, and foregrounds are generated independently at each frequency bin $f_k$ (the frequency band is assumed to cover the whole LISA band $[3\times10^{-5},0.5]$Hz with spacing $\Delta f = 1/\tau$), with zero mean and variances defined by their respective power spectral densities.
+Starting from the data $\tilde{d}^s_i(f_k)$, where $s$ indexes segments, we compute the estimated PSD/CSD as $\bar{D}_{ij}^k \equiv \sum_{s=1}^{N_d} d_i^s(f_k)d_j^{s*}(f_k)/N_d$ by averaging over time segments.
 To lower the numerical complexity, the code then performs coarse-graining over the frequency with inverse variance weighting, producing a data set $D_{ij}^k$ where $k$ runs over a smaller set of frequency bins $f_{ij}^k$ (namely, the coarse-graining reduces the number of bins, increasing their size).
 Notice that $D_{ij}^k$ retains statistical properties similar to those of $\bar{D}_{ij}^k$.
 Similarly to Refs.~\cite{Flauger:2020qyi,Caprini:2024hue,Blanco-Pillado:2024aca,Braglia:2024kpo}, we set $\tau = 11.4$ days (corresponding to $\Delta f = 10^{-6}$Hz) and $N_d = 126$ in our analysis, implying $T_{\rm Obs} = 4$ effective years of data.
+Since LISA is scheduled to function for at least 4.5 years up to a maximum of 10 years (4.5 years $\lesssim T_{\rm Tot} \lesssim$ 10 years) and duty cycle will be at most $\mathcal{D}_c = 82$\%~\cite{Colpi:2024xhw}, our choice $T_{\rm Obs} = 4$ is relatively conservative.

 After generating simulated data employing the noise models described above (as well as the signal templates that we discuss below) the code attempts to reconstruct signals and estimate their errors by working on the posterior distribution for the model parameters defined as